-Letâs face itâweâve all done it.
-That quick side-eye, the silent âWhat are they wearing?â thought, or the immediate mental note when someone says something you donât get.
-Judgement is basically a knee-jerk human reaction.
+Letâs face itâweâve all done it, judge!
+We’ve all done it: the quick side-eye, the silent “What are they wearing?” thought, or the immediate mental note when someone says something you don’t understand.
+Judgement is essentially an instinctive human response.
 But just because itâs common doesnât mean itâs cool.
-In fact, itâs kind of like wearing socks with sandalsâtechnically allowed, but should we really?
+In fact, itâs like wearing socks with sandalsâtechnically allowed, but should we really?

 In a world bursting with diversity, complexity, and more plot twists than a soap opera, itâs wild how fast we jump to conclusions about people we barely know.
 So, letâs hit the pause button on snap judgements and dive into why empathy is the ultimate glow-up.